 Putting anything into the ear canal only increases the risk of pushing wax deeper in, where it may get stuck and cause blockages.

 To safely clean the ears, gently wash the outer ears with mild soap and water.
-Let this rinse into the ear canal to clear away any wax that has fallen away from the walls of the canal.
+Let this rinse into the ear canal to clear away any wax that has fallen from the canal’s walls.
 It is safe to rinse this wax away because it has performed its function.

 Wipe away any excess moisture or external wax with a towel.
 For most people, this is all the cleaning that their ears need.

-If the ears are producing too much wax, earwax thinning drops are the only safe way to help wax leave the ear canal at home.
+If the ears produce too much wax, earwax thinning drops are the only safe way to help wax leave the ear canal at home.
+However, people should only ever use ear drops if they have fully intact ear drums, free of perforations or ear tubes.

 Healthy earwax color and texture can greatly vary.
 The ears are self-cleaning, and the best way to take care of them is often to leave them alone.